jimmitjoo/tjo/TESTING.md

-# 🧪 Gemquick Testing Guide
+# 🧪 Tjo Testing Guide

 ## Running Tests

-Gemquick includes a beautiful, colorful test runner that makes it easy to see test results at a glance.
+Tjo includes a beautiful, colorful test runner that makes it easy to see test results at a glance.

 ### Quick Start